OS-Sketch/www.os-sketch.com/decks/os-slides/semaphores-introduction/slides.md

 <v-clicks>

-- Semaphores are a more general-purpose and powerful protection mechanism
+- Semaphores are a more general-purpose and powerful protection mechanism:

   - When used with **two states**, semaphores are like **concurrency locks**